iffybooks/router-hack-day/README.md

 ❏ Plug in the router.

-❏ Run the following command to see if your computer recognizes the USB serial device.
+❏ Run the following command to see if your computer recognizes the USB serial device:

 ```
 ls /dev/ttyUSB*